What Is Priority?

 If an individual is picking up an item addressed to another individual, they must present one valid piece of government-issued photo identification and one of the following:

 - a Delivery Notice document signed by the addressee with the printed name of the individual authorized to pick up the item; or

 - a legal document demonstrating their authority to act on behalf of the other individual, for example, power of attorney, appointment as trustee; or

 If a co-habitant is picking up a parcel at the post office on behalf of someone living at the same address, one valid piece of government-issued photo identification with the same address as the address on the item will be required.
 If the piece of identification does not indicate the address, proof of residence will be required (e.g. a utility bill).

 On-Demand Pickup service is available to VentureOne cardholders.

 There is no minimum volume requirement when arranging a Canada Post On-Demand Pickup.
 On-Demand Pickup is a no-charge option.
-Pickups can be arranged up to 5 Business Days in advance or on the same Business Day, provided the request is made before the local call-in cut-off time.
+Pickups can be arranged up to five business days in advance or on the same business day, provided the request is made before the local call-in cut-off time.